 Raising a child with a disability, chronic health condition, learning difficulty, or a child that simply requires more attention than the others can be hard on a family.
 If you are a new parent, many emotions inevitably flow through your mind.
 They may be feelings of being overwhelmed, of anger, of guilt and feelings of protest - ‘why me?’

 Perhaps there is also grief and a sense of loss for the hopes you once had for your child.
 If so, these feelings need to be acknowledged and discussed frankly, with each other, with your children, and with the extended family.
 It’s important for everyone to be able to say what they feel and ask for what they need.

-New private Facebook Group for Parents caring for their adult special needs children.
-Help and support and facebook lives and guest speakers to help you with your wellbeing and self-care and family life.
+NEW!
+I have set-up a private Facebook group for parents caring for their adult special needs children.
+Help and support and Facebook live events and guest speakers to help you with your wellbeing, self-care and family life.

 As children who have special needs require much more attention, parents can sometimes focus so much on this child, that they forget how important it is to pay attention to each other as well as to other children.
 Life gets busy when there is a child with special needs and the demands on your time become great.
 Time for the relationship and time for yourself are the first things to go.

 Parents and carers need to be mindful of this.
 It’s vital to realize the true importance and great benefit that you and your relationship will get from carving out time for each other on a regular basis, and how your strong relationship will benefit everyone else in the family.